An Essential Guide To Asphalt

 What is asphalt made of?

 Asphalt is a composite material with two primary ingredients: aggregates and bitumen.
-Aggregates – usually crushed stone, sand and gravel – are bound together with bitumen (a viscous and waterproof substance) and this becomes asphalt.
+Aggregates – usually crushed stone, sand and gravel – are bound together with bitumen (a viscous and waterproof substance) at high temperature to become asphalt.

-There are three layers of asphalt in the typical construction of a pavement.
+1. There are up to three layers of asphalt in the typical construction of a pavement.

 The different types of asphalt

-Depending on the application, asphalt is designed to achieve varied strength and durability.
-While there are seven general asphalt mixture types in total, there are three common asphalts which form 95% of the product we produce.
+Depending on the application, asphalt is designed to achieve varied strength and flexibility.
+While there are seven general asphalt mixture types in total, there are three common asphalt groups used in the UK which form 95% of the product we produce.
 These are:

 Image